Seeed-Studio/wiki-documents/docs/Grove-UART_Wifi.md

 ## Firmware update

+!!!Warning
+        This firmware only support V1, if you burn this firmware into the Grove UART WIFI V2, it will brick your module.

 Our module board got a firmware burned into it for factory settings, you can burn other firmware to it if you like.
 Click [here](https://raw.githubusercontent.com/SeeedDocument/Grove-Uart_Wifi/master/res/Grove-Uart_Wifi_Firmware-code.zip) to download source code of factory setting firmware.